konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 Shell.
 Unix is a class of operating systems with many different flavors including well known ones like GNU/Linux and the BSDs.
 The development of Unix and its shell (also known as command line interface) dates back to the late 1960s.
-Still, concepts lead to very very powerful tool.
+Still, their concepts lead to very powerful tools.
 In the command line you can easily combine different tools into pipelines, avoid repetitive work and make your workflow reproducible.
+Knowing how to use the shell will also enable you to run programs that are only developed for this environment which is the case for many bioinformatical tools.

-## Setting up the environment
+## Work environment and test files

 During this course all of you are working on Ubuntu (version 14.04) which is a widely used GNU/Linux distribution.
 The systems boots from a USB stick which offers you to run a live system or to install Ubuntu on your computer.
-We will run it the live mode which will not change the system installed on your PC.
+We will run the live mode which will not change the system installed on your PC.
 After shutting the live system down and removing the stick everything on the computer will be as before.

-To get test data and additional program click on the Dash button on the top left on your screen and type "terminal".
+To get test data click on the `Dash` button on the top left of your screen, type `terminal` and click on the Terminal icon.
 You will learn later what you are doing but for the moment just type the following commands into the command line interface.
-Do not write the dollar sign(`$`) it just indicates the prompt:
+Do not write the dollar sign(`$`).
+It just indicates the so called prompt:

     $ wget http://data.imib-zinf.net/unix_course_files.tar.gz
     $ tar xfz unix_course_files.tar.gz